About the course

 The Renewable Energy Marine Structures CDT is resourced by the UK's Engineering and Physical Sciences Research Council, and is jointly hosted by Cranfield University and Oxford University.
 Application to Oxford University leads to enrolment on the Oxford stream of the CDT.
 This stream of work will involve topics in geotechnical engineering, structural engineering, fluid mechanics and tidal energy.
 Oxford students will spend an induction term from October to December at Cranfield University before completing the remainder of their course at Oxford.

-The Department of Engineering Science is a unified department where about 100 members of the academic staff are committed to advanced work in their own specialities, while recognising a common engineering foundation.
+The Department of Engineering Science is a unified department where over 100 members of academic staff are committed to advanced work in their own specialities, while recognising a common engineering foundation.
 This creates an intellectual space where interdisciplinary work thrives, and where expert advice is available to students in areas, which not central to their core research, still impinge on it.

 The key research area for the CDT is Renewable Energy Marine Structures.
 At Oxford this will principally involve civil engineering, focused on geotechnical engineering, structural engineering, fluid mechanics and tidal energy.
 In geotechnical engineering the department has a very well equipped laboratory focusing on laboratory scale model testing, with a number of bespoke loading rigs for carrying out research into the response of offshore foundations.